Cat Marnell: Vice

 Just days after her open letter, Marnell was hired by Vice for a column called "Amphetamine Logic".
 Described as darker than her previous work, it focused around Marnell's drug use and day-to-day life.
 In November, she went to rehab in Thailand on assignment for Vice but did not write anything.
 When she returned, she began taking drugs again and wrote final goodbye columns for Vice in September 2012 and January 2013.
 Altogether, she wrote 11 articles in the series.

 How to Murder Your Life

-In March 2013, the New York Post reported that Marnell had reached a book deal with Simon & Schuster worth up to half a million dollars.
-The publishing house confirmed the deal but declined to address the estimated figure.
-It was reported that Marnell's memoir would chronicle her "sexual and narcotic adventures" and her "drug-fueled rise" through Condé Nast, xoJane, and Vice.
-How to Murder Your Life was released on January 31, 2017 in the United States and became an instant New York Times bestseller.
-The New York Times Book Review called the memoir a "success".
+Marnell's memoir, How to Murder Your Life, was released in 2017 and became a New York Times bestseller.
+The book reflects on her battle between ambition and addiction.

+Penelope Green wrote for The New York Times that the book was "as compelling — and as problematic — as [Marnell's] magazine writing: vivid, maddening, heartbreaking, very funny, chaotic and repetitive, as benders are".